 at Livestock Waste Control Facilities

-Some of the conditions found to be important include shallow depth to water, sandy or coarse-grained sediments, very permeable subsurface sediments, existing ground water quality, and/or nearby use of the ground water as a drinking water source (domestic or municipal).
+nvestigations into local geologic and ground water conditions adjacent to some livestock operations livestock waste storage structures or livestock waste control facilities (LWCFs) may indicate that a potential for ground water impact exists.
+Some of the conditions found to be important include shallow depth to water, sandy or coarse-grained sediments, very permeable subsurface sediments, existing ground water quality, and/or use of the ground water as a drinking water source (domestic or municipal).

-NOTE: Ground Water monitoring will not be required for small and medium facilities, unless one or more of the following have occurred (Title 130, Chapter 13, Section 002):
+NOTE: Ground Water monitoring will not be required for Small and Medium animal feeding operations (AFO), unless one or more of the following have occurred (Title 130, Chapter 13, Section 002):

 1. A spill or non-permitted release from the facility,